Birth Work

 • Respect and encourage informed choices.

-• Support you in taking ownership of your birth journey
+• Support you in taking ownership of your birth journey.

 • Offer resources and answer questions.